Jerenaux/pathfinding_tutorial/README.md

  The demo [can be found here](https://jerenaux.github.io/pathfinding_tutorial/).

- The tutorial is not online yet.
+ The tutorial is available [here](http://www.dynetisgames.com/2018/03/06/pathfinding-easystar-phaser-3/).

  ## Running the demo ##